 Requirements for the IPD

-The IPD is expected to interact with any set of physics and any dynamic core, thus requirements are needed to .
-Because of its purpose as a ommunity tool to promote research with operational models and foster transition of research to operations, it is impertive that requirements also placed on the .
+The IPD is expected to interact with any set of physics and any dynamic core, thus several requirements are needed to meet those requirements.
+Because of its purpose as a community tool to promote research with operational models and foster transition of research to operations, it is imperative that requirements also be placed on the physics parameterizations.

 These requirements are stated explicitly here: